Zenika/zen-foot/README.md

 The page access is restricted to admins, i.e. to google accounts which are added as admins on the google application settings.

+# User's properties migration

+For sake of clarity, user's properties name and prenom have been changed to lastname and firstname.
+To perform the migration, you need to login as an admin and perform a get request to {app-url}/api/users/migratenameprops

 ## Remarques sur fonctionnalités
  - équipes disponibles gérèes en dur dans display-service.js